gitlabhq/gitlabhq/CONTRIBUTING.md

 ## Paid support

 Community support in the [Support Forum](https://groups.google.com/forum/#!forum/gitlabhq) is done by volunteers.
-Paid support is available from [GitLab.com](http://blog.gitlab.com/services/)
+A support subscription is available from [GitLab.com](http://blog.gitlab.com/subscription/)

 ## Feature suggestions